trived76/ECE-1512-Course-Project/README.md

 2. To_show_Video: Result of application on a video

 The cpp folder, crfrnn_layer and high_dim_filter_loader have been taken from the GitHub repo of the authors of CRFasRNN.
 They can be found at the follwoing location:  https://github.com/sadeepj/crfasrnn_keras

+Contributors:

+1. Maharshi Trivedi (trived76)
+2. Vaibhav Gupta (vaibhavpec2012)

+The content was equally assimilated and created by both the contributors.